A Chic French Restaurant Rises Inside Dupont’s St. Gregory Hotel

-The St. Gregory Hotel is now home to an elegant French bistro helmed by an Oval Room alum.
+The St. Gregory Hotel is now home to an elegant European bistro helmed by an Oval Room alum.

 Ellington Park Bistro debuted on Saturday, November 5 at the foot of the sleek, 155-room hotel situated at the nexus of Dupont Circle, the West End, and Georgetown (2033 M Street NW).